ranrinc/ranrinc/README.md

 ### Hi there 👋 💻, my name is Richard
 I love Programming, Bots, and Home automation enthusiast.

-I'm helping one of Indonesian startup called Halosis in building its smart virtual assistant.
+I'm currently helping one of Indonesian startup called Halosis in building its smart virtual assistant.
 Other then that, I love to work on IoT and home automations (Home-Assistant project).
 My specialty is building a devops on cloud services and in some cases doing some programming using LARAVEL framework.
 Most of my project are build on Ubuntu and running on AWS Cloud, Google Cloud, and AlibabaCloud  (name a few)

 Skill sets: PHP, LARAVEL, IoT, AWS.
 Google Cloud